virtual-labs/ph3-lab-mgmt/docs/exp-build-process.md

 The above json object represents a task.
-It is identified as a task by the field =unit-type=.
+It is identified as a task by the field **unit-type**.

-The =label= field is used as a label for the unit's link in the sidemenu.
+The **label** field is used as a label for the unit's link in the sidemenu.

+The **LaTeXinMD** field is used for rendering math following the commonly used KaTeX syntax in the page content.

-The =content-type= field describes the type of content in the target html page generated for this unit.
+The **content-type** field describes the type of content in the target html page generated for this unit.

-The =source= field gives a relative link to the source document required to build the page to be generated for the task.
-The path of the page to be generated is given in the =target= field.
+The **source** field gives a relative link to the source document required to build the page to be generated for the task.
+The path of the page to be generated is given in the **target** field.

 ### Learning Unit Object
 A Learning Unit object describes a learning unit.
 For example: